MicrosoftDocs/power-automate-docs/articles/teams/power-automate-teams-app-create.md

    ![Setup connections](../media/power-automate-teams-app-create/template1.png)

    >[!NOTE]
-   >You must log into all apps so that your flow can run successfully.
+   >You must login to all connectors so that your flow can run successfully.
 A green check indicates that you've authenticated.

 1. Set up the connections as needed.